CCurl/Forth_C/README.md

 The goal of this project is to create an implementation of a virtual "bare metal" Forth machine.
 To that end, the VM has less than 50 instructions, which make up the VM's opcodes and the Forth system's primitives.
-See "Defines.h" for that list of built-in functionality.
+See "Shared.h" for that list of built-in functionality.
 The run() function in "PCForth.cpp" is the implementation of the virtual CPU loop.

-To get the initial code image into the VM, I created a simple, very Forth-like assembler.
+To get the initial code image into the VM, I created a simple, Forth-like assembler.
 It generates an in-memory image of the VM's desired initial state from the -i:<fn> file.
 It also disassembles the VM into a file named by -o:<fn>.
 A casual inspection of the disassembly will show that the entire system is just a Forth dictionary.

 There are 2 versions of the compiler: one with the dictionary and code separated, the other with them integrated.
-They both use the exact same VM.
+They both generate images for the same VM.

 The compiler that generates the separated Forth system is PCF-Comp-Separated.
 The compiler that generates the integrated Forth system is PCF-Comp-Integrated.